 When it comes to fueling a football player there is unequivocally no one size fits all nutrition plan.
-Nutritional needs vary based not just on the individual but also the position they play.
+Nutritional needs vary based not just on the individual but also on the position they play.
 Nutrition plans must be individualized for each player based on their weight, height, body fat percentage, and position on the field.
 One thing all plans have in common is consistency.
-Choosing high quality foods and being consistent with a diet year-round provides a solid foundation helping players perform at their highest potential.
+Choosing high-quality foods and being consistent with a diet year-round provides a solid foundation for helping players perform at their highest potential.

 Carbohydrates: To Fuel

-Athletes need carbohydrates, and plenty of them!
+Athletes need carbohydrates and plenty of them!
 Football players rely heavily on glycogen stores for energy.
 Carbohydrates are the go-to source of energy for intermittent sports, like football, where glycogen stores are often depleted during workouts and training.
 The amount and frequency required will vary based on the time of year (i.e., off-season, pre-season, etc.), the player’s specific goals, and their position.

 Here’s what players should be reaching for:

 Whole Grains: oatmeal, 100% whole wheat bread, whole wheat or corn tortillas, whole wheat pasta, brown rice, and low sugar cereals containing at least 5g of protein per serving

 Fruit: fresh whole fruit including apples, pears, bananas, melon, pineapple, cantaloupe